-If you are having a problem with logging into a computer which is connected to a corporate domain and just getting a blank black screen, known as the Black Screen of Death (BSOD), then you can follow this guide on how to resolve it and get your computer back into full working order again.
+Suppose you are having a problem with logging into a computer which is connected to a corporate domain and just getting a blank black screen, known as the Black Screen of Death (BSOD).
+In that case, you can follow this guide on how to resolve it and get your computer back into full working order again.

 First of all, you must ensure that you have the login details for any local administrator account.